-I’ve spent 15+ years doing this work with progressively higher levels of business outcomes.
-Business outcomes, after all, are the measure of success in B2B writing.
-I’ve researched and analyzed the specific skills and mastery needed—and trained communicators on how to use them.
-So this post is for anyone who started out in a different career, but wants to become a B2B writer.
+For 15+ years doing this work with progressively higher levels of business outcomes (which are, after all, the measure of success in B2B writing), I’ve researched, uncovered, and analyzed the specific skills and mastery needed.

 The 13 new skills you need to become a B2B writer

-Do you have a career in other writing areas, like journalism, technical writing, academia, magazine articles, marcom, or blogging?
+Do you have expertise in other writing areas, like journalism, technical writing, academia, magazine articles, marcom, or blogging?
 Then you’ve already got an enviably solid foundation in the craft, probably in addition to several of the skills below.

 Two things to note.
 For one thing, generally speaking, this is not the list of the ingredients you need to include in your B2B writing.
 That’s a whole other list.
-Rather, this a list of the ingredients you, as the writer, need to acquire.
+Rather, this a list of the ingredients you, as the writer, need to possess in yourself.

 And second, this advice might not do you any good on the freelance job boards.
 Those are notably places where the best value you can add is to type fast and have the lowest rate.

 On the other hand, if you’re ready to skill up to become a B2B writer who’s actually valued and in high demand, here’s the punch list of what it will take.

 This is the intuitive (or learned) ability to identify with the target audience’s perspective and feel the challenges they face.
 That feeling, or lack of it, will come across subtly or overtly in your writing.